rockstor/rockstor-doc/tasks.rst

 Enable / Disable a task
 -----------------------

-In the web-ui, click on *System* tab to go to the *System* view.
+In the Web-UI, click on *System* tab to go to the *System* view.
 Now click on *Scheduled Tasks* in the left sidebar to go to the *Scheduled Tasks* view.

 In the list of scheduled tasks, the **enabled** checkbox shows whether the task